ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 [25, 100, 225, 400, 625, 900, 1225, 1600, 2025, 2500]
 ```

 It's not as readable as in Haskell, but sometimes it feels like the best choice.
-You can make the construct more readable by splitting it into multiple lines:
+We can make the construct more readable by splitting it into multiple lines:

 ```python
 ys = [x_squared for x in range(1, 51)